woocommerce/woocommerce/plugins/woocommerce-blocks/CONTRIBUTING.md

 - Run `npm pack` to prep a `.tgz` file.
 - Optionally test the package by uploading this onto a test site.
 - Run `npm publish --access public`, which will push the version up to npm.

+## Legacy builds

+This plugin supports two type of builds:

+- legacy builds (assets have `-legacy` suffix on their file names)
+- main builds (without the `-legacy` prefix)

+The legacy builds are loaded in a site environment where the WordPress version doesn't meet minimum requirements for a components used in a set build.

+You can read more about legacy builds in the [this doc](./assets/js/legacy/README.md).